javierbrea/personal-website/content/blog/pnpm-nx-monorepo-03/index.md

 So, __the things that we have to do to get the list of tasks to be executed for each affected project in an optimal format is__:

 * Call Nx command to get the list of affected projects for each specific task.
-For example: `pnpm nx print-affected -- --target=[task] --base [base branch] --select=tasks.target.project`.
+For example: `pnpm nx print-affected --target=[task] --base [base branch] --select=tasks.target.project`.
 * When we want to test all projects, passing as modified the `package.json` file will do the trick.
 Modifying that file affects all projects in the workspace.
-For example: `pnpm nx print-affected -- --target=[task] --files package.json --select=tasks.target.project`.
+For example: `pnpm nx print-affected --target=[task] --files package.json --select=tasks.target.project`.
 * Get the output, clean the traces from it, and convert it from something like `sum-one, sum-two` into something like `["sum-one", "sum-two"]`.

+> NOTE: If you are using a Pnpm version lower than 7.0, you should add an extra `--` to the Pnpm commands before the Nx arguments: `pnpm nx print-affected -- --target=[task] --files package.json --select=tasks.target.project`

 This can be achieved using a bash script in the workflow itself, or using any other type of script at your convenience, so for brevity I will omit the code in this post.
 I have created a `scripts/print-affected-array.js` script in the sample repository that gets the needed output, and that's what we are going to call from the pipeline, passing two arguments to it: the task to be executed and the base branch.
 If you want to use my script to get the affected projects, follow the next steps: